Florida Kidnapping Charges - FL Code, Section 787.01

-Contact our Miami, Florida criminal defense law firm today if you would like a free consultation with an experienced lawyer regarding your kidnapping charges.
-Miami criminal attorney Michael Mirer has over a decade of experience as a trial attorney as well as a background as a former prosecutor.
+Contact our criminal defense law firm today if you would like a free consultation with an experienced lawyer regarding your kidnapping charges.
+Attorney Mirer has over a decade of experience as a trial attorney as well as a background as a former prosecutor.
 With his knowledge and his dedication to his clients, you can count on receiving the legal counsel you deserve.